jchapuis/akka-persistent-entity/README.md

 Let's take a plunge now and dive into the *infrastructure* layer.
 This is where we'll wire our abstractions with Akka.
 Thanks to the expressiveness of Akka Persistence Typed API, this mapping is surprisingly short, albeit a bit complicated on the typing side.

 ### PersistentEntity
 The bulk of the code is in an abstract `PersistentEntity` class, which exposes a `eventSourcedEntity(id: String): EventSourcedBehavior` public function.
-This will be used by the repository implementation.
+This will be used by the repository implementation as the actor behavior.
 This class is typed like so:
 ```scala
 abstract class PersistentEntity[ID, InnerState, C[R] <: EntityCommand[ID, InnerState, R], E <: EntityEvent[ID]]
 ```
   - `ID`: entity ID
-  - `InnerState`: entity state - we call this *inner* because the actual entity state is a sealed trait acting basically like `Option[InnerState]` since before the first event the entity is empty
+  - `InnerState`: entity state - we call this *inner* because the actual entity state is a sealed trait, acting basically like `Option[InnerState]` (since before the first event the entity is empty)
   - `C`: command type, with corresponding type constraint
   - `E`: event type, also with relevant type constraint